Evgenqwerty/php-project-45/README.md

 make install
 ```

-## Description and rules of games are intuitively understandable.
-Also you watch this records
+## Description and rules of games...
+### ...are intuitively understandable.
+Also you can watch this records

 * ### [brain-even](https://asciinema.org/a/vtM45Zwb3gk9Mjnz89AAqtyOX)